-< Initiatives on Sustainability >
+(1) Initiatives on Sustainability

 Our initiatives on sustainability issues are disclosed in AICA Reports (integrated reports) as well as on our website.
 Since the Medium-Term Business Plan includes materialities centered on non-financial issues, AICA discloses the targets and results of sustainability initiatives in IR documents.
-In May 2020, AICA declared our endorsement of the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD), recognizing that responding to climate change would be an especially important issue among other materialities, and has been striving to disclose more information.
-AICA identified risks and opportunities and evaluated their importance and financial impacts from fiscal year 2020 to fiscal year 2022.
-Such details have been published in series in this report, AICA Report, and AICA's website.
-For more information, refer to the Response to the TCFD Recommendations (Reference) explained at the end of this report.
+In May 2020, AICA declared our

-<Investments in Human Capital and Intellectual Properties>
+(2) Investments in Human Capital